 Perry and Sheree Trotter, founders of Shadows of Shoah

-Shadows of Shoah is an ongoing work and until very recently was funded by Perry and Sheree Trotter.
-The Shadows of Shoah Exhibition is now established and the charitable trust is seeking funding in order to tour the exhibition and enable the collection of further survivor stories.
-The various additional educational resources will be developed as funding becomes available.
+Shadows of Shoah is an ongoing work and until recently was funded by Perry and Sheree Trotter.
+The Shadows of Shoah Exhibition is now established and the charitable trust is seeking funding in order to develop the work and to enable the collection of further survivor stories.

 For those considering supporting Shadows of Shoah, details can be found here.